mohanmca/professional_certification/aws-dva-c02/aws_developer_03_storage_s3.md

 * S3 Encryption mechanism
 * Server side encrypted
   * SSE-S3 (S3 manged keys)
+    * SE-S3 manages the keys for you; similarly, using SSE -S3 makes the encryption process invisible to the end user.
+    * Thus limiting your ability to understand or mitigate the encryption key issue.
   * SSE-KMS (KMS manged keys)
+    * Choosing server-side encryption with Key Management Service (KMS) because it allows you to define policies that define how keys are used.
+    * Able to disable, rotate, and apply access controls to the KMS key, and audit against their usage using AWS Cloud Trail.
   * SSE-C  (Customer provided keys)
 * Client side encrypted
   * CSE-KMS (KMS managed)